-Medicare Advantage Plans and Commercial Products
+Commercial Products

-Aside from the GeneSight[®] Psychotropic Panel (CPT code 0345U), there is no specific CPT code for the services in this policy and an Unlisted CPT code should be used (See Coding Section for details).
+Prior authorization is required when there is no specific CPT code for the services in this policy and an Unlisted CPT code should be used (See Coding Section for details).
 All Unlisted genetic testing CPT codes require prior authorization to determine what service is being rendered and if the service is covered or not medically necessary.
 See the Related Policies section.

-Prior authorization is required for Medicare Advantage Plans and is obtained via the online tool for participating providers.
+Prior authorization is obtained via the online tool for participating providers.
 See the Related Policies section.